mohitpunjabi/chessenger/README.md

 Usage
 -----

-Add a div with class chess-board in the markup.
+Add a div with class `chess-board` in the markup.
+Gonna change that in the futer.
+You can add any class, or any selector for that matter.

 Add the following JavaScript:

-	chess.initBoard({
+	$("chess-board").initBoard({
 		animationTime: 100,
 		size: 600,
 		flip: false,